dnnsharp/authorize-net-guide/make_a_payment_with_electronic_check.md

 **Step 3 - Setup**

-Add an Action Form module to your page, go to Manage Form and select a Authorize.Net template to get started.
+Add a DNN Sharp module to your page, go to Manage Settings, and add a new button with an Authorize.Net Action.

 Set your API Login ID and Transaction Key.